janpecha/czbox/readme.txt

 	<a href="photos/photo1.jpg" rel="czbox">Photo #1</a>

+Note: you can use data-czbox-href="" attribute for address of image:

+	<a href="http://example.com/" rel="czbox" data-czbox-href="photos/photo1.jpg">Photo #1</a>

 Optionally you can add <a title> attribute for show a caption (or can use <a><img title> or <a><img alt>)